wjiang4318/senior-econ-thesis-work-on-your-own-terms/README.md

 This was my senior thesis work in economics at Hamilton College, May 2025.
 You can read the full thesis [here](docs/Wilson_Jiang_560_Thesis.pdf).

-It looks at how nonstandard work arrangements (independent contractors, contract firm employees, on-call workers) relate to job satisfaction and happiness, using the General Social Survey from 2006 to 2022.
+I examined how nonstandard work arrangements (independent contractors, contract firm employees, on-call workers) relate to job satisfaction and happiness, using the General Social Survey from 2006 to 2022.
 I did the cleaning and exploratory work in R, and the regressions in Stata.